 First of all, I am not an Irish druid.
 Live in the United States (well, sort of united).
 However, I do have Irish ancestry.
 One never knows when we are arguing with a passion, confessing our sins, entertaining you, or just pulling your leg.
+Id we get into a serious conflict, we take it to the attitude adjustment room (an Irish Pub).
+We never solve anything there, but we soon forget why we came there in the first place.

 Involved professionally in the computer industry since its inception.
 Started in tabulating equipment, then programmed mainframe computers for both scientific and commercial projects.
 Hold engineering degrees, a master of business administration and master of computer science.
 Also am a system builder of servers, PCs and notebooks as President of my own small business.
 Also network architect, network installer and IT consultant.